gemzon/GPSDistanceMeasure/README.md

 2. Greater Circle
 3. Haversine Formula

-this applicaiton is open for modification
+This applicaiton is open for modification

+We developed initial project live on stream - https://www.twitch.tv/copperbeardy 5th October 2019